 Bittersweet Chocolate Souffle

 This is one of those dessert recipes that’s great for entertaining.
-It’s a little more upscale and each guest gets an individual ramekin.
-Some of my other favorites to make when we have company are a no-bake cheesecake or a chocolate bundt cake.
+It’s a little more upscale like my crème brûlée and each guest gets an individual ramekin.
+Some of my other favorites to make when we have company are chocolate mousse, no-bake cheesecake or a chocolate bundt cake.

 Ever since I went on the Disney cruise, I’ve been dying to make the chocolate souffle dessert I had at Palo.
 All of the desserts were simply AMAZING but this souffle was hands down my favorite dessert on the Disney Dream.
 It’s served warm with the most amazing vanilla and hot fudge sauce along with a scoop of vanilla ice cream.
 Seriously to-die-for!